BackofenLab/B1_03_align-linear-gap/README.md

                "gap_introduction": 0}

 You do not need to write the scoring function by yourself.
 However, make sure you use the correct keys in your implementation.
-An example will be provided in the skeleton of part a) Also have a look at return typehints in the skeleton functions and read carefully how the results should be returned.
+An example will be provided in the skeleton of part a).
+Despite most implementations of Needleman Wunsch will use a maximization at the optimization step, we will stick to the lecture and use minimization. (score(match) < score(gap)) Also have a look at return typehints in the skeleton functions and read carefully how the results should be returned.

 ---